Denis-Atikpladza/Photo-Editor/README.md

 # How to Run
 This is compatable with any IDE that uses python 3

+If you have no JPGs there are 2 personal files provided

 Download the project and (ensure all files are in the same folder) and run the photo editor.
 A prompt will appear with options on the console (It is caps sensative) enter your command and then press the enter key